-Yes, Champs-Élysées is a perfect place to go shopping.
+Yes, Champs-Élysées is a perfect place to go shopping and for buying a souvenir from France.
 You have perfume shops, a Disney shop, and many other clothing and accessories magazines.
 Moreover, you’ll see the light show of the Eiffel Tower – at night, when there is a fixed hour – 8PM, 9PM, etc.

 See the Arch de Triomphe